spiralhalo/canvas-shader-guide/readme.md

 ### For non-shader developer

-You can still contribute by turning FREX Shader API documentations from the shader file comments into markdown files!
+At the moment, you can contribute by turning FREX Shader API documentations from the shader file comments into markdown files.

 The file structure would be `docs/frex/apiname.md`.
 For example `world.h` would translate to `world.md`.
 I will handle proper formatting later.